 Respect the Robots.txt

-Scraping sites that block bots is as unethical as it is illegal.
-Apart from just blocking, the robots file also specifies a set of rules that they consider as good behaviour on that site, such as areas that are allowed to be crawled, restricted pages, and frequency limits for crawling.
-You should respect and follow all the rules set by a website while attempting to scrape it.
+Scraping sites that block bots are as unethical as it is illegal.
+Apart from just blocking, the robots file also specifies a set of rules that they consider as good behavior on that site, such as areas that are allowed to be crawled, restricted pages, and frequency limits for crawling.
+You should respect and follow all the rules set by a website while attempting to crawl it.

-This creates a bad user experience for the human visitors on the website which defies the whole purpose of that site.
-It should be noted that the human visitors are of higher priority for the website than bots.
+This creates a bad user experience for the human visitors on the website, which defies the whole purpose of that site.
+It should be noted that human visitors are of higher priority for the website than bots.
 While scraping, you should always hit the website with a reasonable time gap and keep the number of parallel requests in control.
 This will give the website some breathing space, which it should indeed have.

 When the data you require is available from multiple sources on the web, how do you choose between the source websites?
 Since many websites could sometimes be slow or unreachable, defining the sources for crawling is a crucial task that will also define the quality of data.
 Ideally, you should look for popular sites where fresh and relevant data gets frequently added.

-The off-peak hours of the site can be determined by the geo location of where the site’s traffic is from.
-By scraping during the off-peak hours, you can avoid any possible load you might put on the server during the peak hours.
-This will also help in significantly improving the speed of the scraping process.
+The off-peak hours of the site can be determined by the geolocation of where the site’s traffic is from.
+By scraping during the off-peak hours, you can avoid any possible load you might put on the server during peak hours.
+This will also help in significantly improve the speed of the scraping process.